hashicorp/terraform/website/source/docs/configuration/environment-variables.html.md

 export TF_LOG=1
 ```

 To disable, either unset it or set it to empty.
+When unset, logging will default to stderr.
 For example:

 ```
 export TF_LOG=